-Enrolling in an income-driven repayment (IDR) plan could make your payments more affordable when they resume.
+Enrolling in an income-driven repayment plan could make your payments more affordable once the student loan freeze ends.
 IDR plans limit your monthly dues to 10% to 20% of your discretionary income.
 They also account for your family size.

 If you’re already repaying your debt via an IDR but have seen a decrease in household earnings (or an increase in family size), you could recalculate your monthly dues via studentaid.gov.